Menu Close

 https://portal.hubitat.com/

-Unlike prior versions of HP, HP V3 only has one viable installation option.
+Unlike prior versions, there is now only viable HousePanel installation option.
 The good news is this one and only option is significantly simpler than any of the options available for the original HP version written in PHP.
-Because HP V3 is written in the modern Node.js language and uses an industry standard SQLite database, installing it on any server platform is basically identical.
+Because HP has been rewritten in the modern Node.js language and uses an industry standard SQLite database, installing it on any server platform is basically identical.

 Node.js Installation

-HousePanel requires that you have NPM and Node.js both installed.
+HousePanel installation requires that you have NPM and Node.js both installed on an always-on server.
+You will need to have admin privileges on the server to install and configure the HousePanel server module.
 The best place to start for installing both is here:

 https://www.npmjs.com/get-npm